 - Cook on 370 for 10 minutes

 - Open the basket and turn large tofu pieces over.

 - Bake for 10 more minutes

-Regardless of how you choose to cook your tofu, I then cut it into cubes to add to my garlic noodles.
+Regardless of how you choose to cook the tofu, cut it into cubes and then add to the vegan garlic noodles and vegetables.

 Don't forget to add a generous amount of Thai basil and some sesame seeds for an added touch of color.

 If you meal prep and plan, garlic noodles can be made ahead of time and reheated for a quick and easy lunch.
 So, if it's a quick weeknight meal you are looking for or making lunches for the week, garlic noodles are it!